bcace/bcace.github.io/tay.md

 ##### Agent types

 Multiple agent types can be defined.
 This allows having agents with drastically different behaviors in a single model.
-This seems like an obvious requirement, but often codes that showcase a fast agent-based simulation, usually on GPU, contain only one type of agent.

 ##### Behaviors and interactions

-To avoid race conditions agent behavior code is split into *passes*.
-There are currently only two types of passes: **act** and **see**. **act** pass describes what each agent does on its own, and **see** pass describes how two agents interact where one agent *sees* the other one.
-This strict role assignment for the two agents as **seer** and **seen** in **see** passes is what enables lock-free parallelism: knowing which of the two agents can change its state (**seer**) and which one is read-only (**seen**) enables scheduling **see** code execution so that a **seer** agent is never in more than one thread during a **see** pass.
+To avoid data races and race conditions agent behavior code is split into an arbitrary number of *passes*.
+There are currently only two types of passes: **act** and **see**.

-Multiple passes can be defined in any order.
-Each **act** pass is defined for a specific agent type and specifies a procedure that is applied to all "live" agents of that type.
-Each **see** pass is defined for two agent groups: **seer** agent type and **seen** agent type, and specifies a procedure that is applied to pairs of agents that a space partitioning structure decides should interact.
+**act** pass describes what each agent does with its own data, there is no communication with other agents.
+This pass is defined for a specific agent type and specifies a procedure that is applied to all "live" agents of that type.

+**see** pass describes how two agents interact, the **seer** agent and the **seen** agent.
+This strict role assignment for these two agents is what enables lock-free parallelism: knowing that the **seer** agent can change its state and the **seen** agent is read-only enables scheduling **see** code execution so that a **seer** agent is never in more than one thread during this pass. **see** pass is defined for two agent groups: **seer** agent type and **seen** agent type, and specifies a procedure that is applied to all agent pairs the space partitioning structure decides should interact.

 ##### Communication methods

-Communication methods can be combined: communicating with neighbors, through direct references, connection objects or a grid [particle mesh method](https://en.wikipedia.org/wiki/Particle_Mesh),
+Communication methods can be combined: communicating with neighbors within specified range(s), through direct references, connection objects or a [grid](https://en.wikipedia.org/wiki/Particle_Mesh).
+Currently agents only interact with neighbors, but I took special care to not preclude any of the other mechanisms from being added.

 ##### Adding/removing agents